ttu/dotnet-fake-json-server/README.md

 #### HEAD method

-HEAD method can be used to get metadata and headers without receiving response body.
+HEAD method can be used to get the metadata and headers without receiving response body.

 E.g. get user count without downloading large response body.